How can I review my test plans?

 Hexawise provides automated analysis to help you review your plans

-1) Considerations for a well constructed test plan / potential problem areas, and
+1) Considerations for a well constructed test plan / potential problem areas

 Learn Why and How

-The Considerations portion of the scorecard helps explain where some of your modeling in Hexawise might have gone off course.
+The Considerations portion of the scorecard helps explain where some of your modeling in Hexawise might have gone off-course.
+Such Considerations that are highlighted include the following:

 - Coverage/Execution Goals